U.S. Department of State

 - Project Team Information: At least two exchange alumni team members are required for a project to be considered for funding.
 Applications need to provide the name and contact information, describe the role each team member will have in the project, and their experience, qualifications, and ability to carry out that role.
 Applicants need to indicate what proportion of the team member’s time will be used in support of the project.

-- Proposal Summary: A short narrative which outlines the proposed project, including challenge/s to be addressed, project objectives, and anticipated impact.
+- Problem Statement: A short narrative which outlines the proposed project, including challenge/s to be addressed, project objectives, and anticipated impact.

 - Project Goals and Objectives: The goal/s of the proposed project need to describe what the project is intended to achieve and include the objectives which support the goal/s.
 Objectives should be specific, measurable, and realistically achievable in a set time frame.